xUhEngwAng/912-notes/words.md

 + accountable
 > (adj)responsible for the effects of your actions and willing to explain or be criticised for them

-	- The hospital should be held accountable for the quality of care if gives.
+	- The hospital should be held accountable for the quality of care it gives.
 	- Managers must be accountable to their decisions.
 	- The government should be accountable to all the people of the country.